 Some of the other things not to miss out while in Copenhagen include;

 The Little Mermaid statue which is the most famous landmark in the city, explore Nyhavn – the historic waterfront area with cute tall painted houses, Nationalmuseet which is Copenhagen’s National Museum and the Christiansborg Palace to learn more about the Danish Royal Family.

 10. Budapest, Hungary

-Whether it is relaxing from Szechenyi Baths complex which is the largest medicinal bath center in Europe, admiring the architectural wonder of the Hungarian Parliament Building which is the largest building Hungary, or visiting St Stephen’s Basilica which is the most important religious buildings in Hungary, Budapest is definitely worth adding to anyone’s Europe bucket list.
+Whether it is relaxing from Szechenyi Baths complex which is the largest medicinal bath center in Europe, admiring the architectural wonder of the Hungarian Parliament Building which is one of the famous Europe landmarks and the largest building in Hungary, or visiting St Stephen’s Basilica which is the most important religious buildings in Hungary, there are a number of things to do in Budapest making it worth to be on anyone’s Europe bucket list.